leeton1412/bronament/README.md

     - Find away to display brackets portrait on Mobile Phones
     - Link brackets together so people can see their progression clearly.
     - Support for more player sizes by including Bye Weeks.
+- Countdown
+    - Find a way to play sounds without user permission.
+Sounds will only currently play if allowed in settings.